-- 1. Examinations during semesters: This will be carried out by conducting theory examination during 6th semester (40 marks). - Prelim examination : This shall be carried out during 7th semester. - One theory papers of 40 marks as per university examination.
-Total marks of Internal assessment- Theory will be addition of A and B the set of a start of marks will be converted to 5 (D/5).
+1. Examinations during semesters: This will be carried out by conducting theory examination during 6th semester (40 marks).

+Prelim examination: This shall be carried out during 7th semester.

+One theory papers of 40 marks as per university examination.
+Total marks of Internal assessment-Theory will be addition of A and B pattern and marks will be converted to 5 (D/5).